Compare any two graphics cards:

 OpenGL Version OpenGL 3.3 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of data (counted in MB per second) that can be transferred past the external memory interface in one second.
-The number is calculated by multiplying the bus width by its memory speed.
-If it uses DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be moved over the external memory interface in one second.
+It's calculated by multiplying the card's bus width by its memory clock speed.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices